 Namwoo Lee, Former Deputy Minister of Patriots and Veterans Affairs, Elected

-Namwoo Lee, former Deputy Minister of the Ministry of Patriots and Veterans Affairs, has been elected as the full-time Vice Chairman of the Korea Defense Industry Association (KDIA).
-This is the first time in the 50-year history of the association that a civilian has been appointed to the position.
+Namwoo Lee, former Vice Minister of the Ministry of Patriots and Veterans Affairs, has been elected as the Executive Vice Chairman of the Korea Defense Industry Association (KDIA).
+This marks the first time in the 50-year history of the association that a civilian has been elected to this position.

 Namwoo Lee, former Vice Minister of the Ministry of Patriots and Veterans Affairs